fadimedurna/Works-on-React-and-Related-Technologies/code/README.md

 ## Features

-- User authentication: Users can sign up, log in, and log out of the application securely with 1 hour expiration time working syncronously.
+- User authentication: Users can sign up, log in, and log out of the application securely with 1 hour expiration time which is working asyncronously with web app.
 Each time a new user is created, the users object in the events.json file is added.
 - Protected routes: Certain routes are protected and can only be accessed by authenticated users.
 Examples:
   - /events/:eventId/edit : This route gives us the attribute of editting specfic meetup and posting it.
   - /events/new : This route manages to adding new meetup to the our events.json file's events object.